NJBischoff/unitySnippets/README.md

-# unitySnippets
+# UNITY SNIPPETS
-Unity Snippets of Code that I use all the time.
+Odd code that I use all the time.

 //depending on the snippet, they may require: